coreyjpoff/theflood/README.md

 # the-flood
+##Status
-status: Under dev
+Under dev

+##Setup Instructions
+- config.py requires the following:
+-- pyscopg2 in your python 2.7 environment
+-- a database named 'flood' with user 'flood' that has privileges to delete and create tables

+- Running config.py drops existing tables and recreates them with the flood schema

+- The main application method lives in floodserver.py and is served over port 8000

-Update 1/26/19:
+##Update 1/26/19:

 - Refactoring w/ separation of concerns and adding unit tests in order to make code more readable and maintainable.
+This also includes restructuring and deleting obsolete files.
 Est finish: 1/28

 - Making editor pages dynamic w/ Reactjs interfaces and JavaScript.
 Est finish: 2/1